hCaptcha/hcaptcha-android-sdk/README.md

 Useful error messages are often rendered on the hCaptcha checkbox.
 For example, if the sitekey within your config is invalid, you'll see a message there.
 To quickly debug your local instance using this tool, set `.size(HCaptchaSize.NORMAL)`

+`HCaptchaConfigBuilder.diagnosticLog(true)` can help to get more detailed logs.

 ### Verify the completed challenge